-Our competitors include companies that promote non-CDMA technologies and companies that design competing CDMA integrated circuits, such as Nokia, Motorola, Philips, Ericsson, Texas Instruments, Intel, NEC, Nortel, VIA Telecom, Samsung, Matsushita and Siemens.
+Our competitors include companies that promote non-CDMA technologies (e.g. GSM and WiMax) and companies that design competing CDMA integrated circuits, such as Ericsson, Freescale, Intel, NEC, Nokia, Samsung, Texas Instruments and VIA Telecom.
 All of the foregoing are also our licensees, with the exception of Intel.
 With respect to our OmniTRACS, TruckMAIL, OmniExpress, T2 Unterhered TrailerTRACS, GlobalTRACS, QConnect, OmniOne, EutelTRACS and LINQ products and services, our existing competitors are aggressively pricing their products and services and could continue to do so in the future.
 In addition, these competitors are offering new value-added products and services similar in many cases to those we have developed or are developing.
-Emergence of new competitors, particularly those offering low cost terrestrial-based products and current as well as future satellite-based products, may impact margins and intensify competition location reporting products that may impact our margins and intensify competition location reporting products that may impact our margins and intensify competition in our current and new markets.
+Emergence of new competitors, particularly those offering low cost terrestrial-based products and current as well as future satellite-based products, may impact margins and intensify competition in current and new markets.
 Some potential competitors of our QWBS business, if they are successful, may harm our ability to compete in certain markets.